dgaydukov/cert-ocpjp11/files/LowLatency.md

 # WARNING: Unable to get Instrumentation.
 Dynamic Attach failed.
 You may add this JAR as -javaagent manually, or supply -Djdk.attach.allowAttachSelf
 JOL library address => 18478213192
 ```
+Compressed OOP:
+* OOP (Ordinary Object Pointer) - the way java store objects in the heap
+* JVM can compress object pointers so you can have more than 4GB using 32-bit memory addresses in 64-bit systems
+* you can enable by passing `-XX:+UseCompressedOops` - But if you print default flags, you will see that it's by default, so JVM use it by default
+* it works by shifting pointer address by 3 bits
+* That's why the output from JOL is different from raw Unsafe, it's the same address but shifted on 3 bits

 Basic example with class instantiation & throwing checked exception: pay attention that `final` fields get default value, because constructor is never called
 ```java